- Maintenance Services

 Located on the corner of 4th Street and 17th Avenue west of the IH Credit Union.
 This ½-acre park has a variety of playground equipment, a picnic table, and drinking fountain.

 Millennium Park is the city’s newest park located at the East Moline / Moline border, west of East Moline’s Archer Drive on Moline’s 34th Avenue.
 Built in 2000 in cooperation with Moline, the park is a modern marvel with a giant wooden jungle gym, restroom facilities, drinking fountains, and a large pavilion for gatherings.
+Rental for this park is through Moline Parks -- 309-524-2424 or website.

 Mitchell Park is located on the corner of 30th Avenue and 4th Street with the adjacent Mitchell Tot Lot.
 The park features 2 pickleball courts, 1 tennis court, a large basketball area, baseball diamond and has large open spaces for other sport activities.
 A large pavilion, a restroom building and lots of playground equipment make Mitchell Park and the Tot Lot popular among East Moline park-goers.

-Jacobs Northeast Park Sports Complex - 3015 4th Avenue, East Moline
+Jacobs NE Park Sports Complex

-The Jacobs Northeast Park Sports Complex is located 1 mile east of the intersection of 19th Street (Route 84) and 3rd Avenue and is the home of East Moline-Silvis Soccer Club, East Moline Youth Baseball, and adult recreational softball leagues.
+The Jacobs Northeast Park Sports Complex is located 1 mile east of the intersection of 19th Street (Route 84) and 3rd Avenue (3015 4th Ave) and is the home of East Moline-Silvis Soccer Club, East Moline Youth Baseball, and adult recreational softball leagues.
 At 157 acres, Northeast is the city's largest park.
 The park has 8 baseball diamonds, 7 soccer fields, 3 shelters, 3 concession stands, drinking fountains and a playground area.

 Located at the 2300 block of 8th Avenue, this smaller park has lots of equipment including swing sets, rodeo rockers, and basketball court.
 Sitting on 4 acres, the park offers lots of space for football or soccer.